microsoft/malmo/doc/build_windows.md

     3. `cd MalmoPlatform`
     4. `git clone https://github.com/Microsoft/malmo.git .`
     5. Save xs3p.xsl from https://raw.githubusercontent.com/bitfehler/xs3p/1b71310dd1e8b9e4087cf6120856c5f701bd336b/xs3p.xsl to the Schemas folder.
     6. Add a new environment variable `MALMO_XSD_PATH` and set it to the path to `MalmoPlatform\Schemas`.
+You will need to open a fresh command prompt for this to take effect.
     7. `mkdir build`
     8. `cd build`
     9. `cmake -G "Visual Studio 12 2013 Win64" ..`
     10. If it fails to find things, use `cmake-gui ..` and give hints, as described above.
         If you have cygwin installed, check that cmake isn't using the cygwin python and lua executables.
-    11. For a Debug build: `msbuild Malmo.sln`
+    11. For a Debug build: `msbuild INSTALL.vcxproj`
-       For a Release build: `msbuild Malmo.sln /p:Configuration=Release`
+        For a Release build: `msbuild INSTALL.vcxproj /p:Configuration=Release`
-       Or open `Malmo.sln` in Visual Studio.
+        You can then run the samples from e.g. `install\Python_Examples`
+        If you want to use Visual Studio to build, open `Malmo.sln`.

 12. Test Malmo:
     1. After building Debug: `ctest -C Debug`